permissions-dispatcher/PermissionsDispatcher/README.md

 ## Note

-- PermissionsDispatcher depends on the `support-v4` library by default, in order to be able to use some permission compat classes.
-- You can use this library with JDK 1.6 or up, but we test library's behaviour on the JDK 1.8 because it has been becoming the default of Android development.
-- PermissionsDispatcher bundles ProGuard rules in its aar.
-No extra settings are required.

-### Fragment Support

-PermissionsDispatcher is supported on **API levels 4 and up**, with which you get support for annotating `android.app.Activity` and `android.support.v4.app.Fragment` sub-classes out of the box.

-In case you rely on `android.app.Fragment` in your app, you can use these with PermissionsDispatcher as well!

-Simply add a dependency on the `support-v13` library alongside PermissionsDispatcher in your project, and it will enable support for native fragments.

 ### For AndroidAnnotations users

 If you use [AndroidAnnotations](http://androidannotations.org/), you need to add [AndroidAnnotationsPermissionsDispatcherPlugin](https://github.com/AleksanderMielczarek/AndroidAnnotationsPermissionsDispatcherPlugin) to your dependencies so PermissionsDispatcher's looks for AA's subclasses (your project won't compile otherwise).